The-Taggart-Institute/container-essentials/5-swarm/5-3_swarm-stacks.md

 Oh wait—Docker Secrets exists!
 Let's move on to them.

 Make sure to `docker stack rm mystack` before kicking anything else off.

+## Check For Understanding

+1. **What is the difference between a service and a stack?**

+2. **Reference the Stack documentation.
+How can we specify on which nodes to place replicas?**